Joe Louis: Title contention

 Although Louis's management was finding him bouts against legitimate heavyweight contenders, no path to the title was forthcoming.
 While professional boxing was not officially segregated, many white Americans did not like the prospect of a black champion.
-In 1908, during an era of severe anti-black repression, Jack Johnson became the first black heavyweight champion.
-Johnson's flamboyant lifestyle and marriage to a white woman engendered an enormous backlash that greatly limited opportunities of black fighters in the heavyweight division.
-Black boxers were denied championship bouts, and there were few heavyweight black contenders at the time, though there were African Americans who fought for titles in other weight divisions, and a few notable black champions, such as Tiger Flowers.
+In 1908, during an era of severe anti-Black repression, Jack Johnson became the first Black heavyweight champion.
+Johnson's flamboyant lifestyle and marriage to a white woman engendered an enormous backlash that greatly limited opportunities of Black fighters in the heavyweight division.
+Black boxers were denied championship bouts, and there were few heavyweight black contenders at the time, though there were Black Americans who fought for titles in other weight divisions, and a few notable black champions, such as Tiger Flowers.
 Louis and his handlers would counter the legacy of Johnson by emphasizing the Brown Bomber's modesty and sportsmanship.
 Biographer Gerald Astor stated that "Joe Louis' early boxing career was stalked by the specter of Jack Johnson".

 If Louis were to rise to national prominence among such cultural attitudes, a change in management would be necessary.
 In 1935, boxing promoter Mike Jacobs sought out Louis's handlers.
-After Louis's narrow defeat of Natie Brown on March 29, 1935, Jacobs and the Louis team met at the Frog Club, a black nightclub, and negotiated a three-year exclusive boxing promotion deal.
+After Louis's narrow defeat of Natie Brown on March 29, 1935, Jacobs and the Louis team met at the Frog Club, a Black nightclub, and negotiated a three-year exclusive boxing promotion deal.
 The contract, however, did not keep Roxborough and Black from attempting to cash in as Louis's managers; when Louis turned 21 on May 13, 1935, Roxborough and Black each signed Louis to an onerous long-term contract that collectively dedicated half of Louis's future income to the pair.

 Black and Roxborough continued to carefully and deliberately shape Louis's media image.
 Mindful of the tremendous public backlash Johnson had suffered for his unapologetic attitude and flamboyant lifestyle, they drafted "Seven Commandments" for Louis's personal conduct.
 These included: